 As outlined above, RSE partnerships are flexible and can be managed in a manner best suited for the partner.
 Partnerships focused on a single project should rightfully be managed differently than a departmental partnership targeting multiple projects led by multiple PIs.

-A primary benefit of collaborating with an RSE is the production of high quality, sustainable research software.
-In some cases this can mean software that remains useful and relevant for years, in other cases it can mean performance improvements (10-100x speed ups are not uncommon) that accelerates research.
-In order to achieve this level of work, the clear communication and joint understanding of the target lifecycle is crucial.
-To ensure long term success of a project, regular communication about pace of development and prioritization is recommended between the partner, the RSE and the RSE group leadership.
+A primary benefit of collaborating with an RSE is the production of high-quality, sustainable research software.
+In some cases, this can mean software that remains useful and relevant for years, in other cases it can mean performance improvements (10-100x speedups are not uncommon) that accelerate research.
+To achieve this level of work, clear communication and joint understanding of the target lifecycle is crucial.
+To ensure the long-term success of a project, regular communication about the pace of development and prioritization is recommended between the partner, the RSE, and the RSE group leadership.

 As previously mentioned, RSEs are focused on producing high-quality, robust research software.
-This is valuable and has significant long term benefits making the RSE role critical to producing maintainable and sustainable software projects.
+This is valuable and has significant long-term benefits making the RSE role critical to producing maintainable and sustainable software projects.
 The focus on quality and best practices requires careful balance with research and scholarly output timelines to limit the pressure to speed up development.
-From a software engineering perspective, building robust software will always take longer than development of the initial functional proof-of-concept.
+From a software engineering perspective, building robust software will always take longer than the development of the initial functional proof-of-concept.
 One of the hallmarks of an experienced RSE is their understanding of both research publication incentives and research software requirements.
 RSE’s balance anticipated project scope and research deadlines to produce software that not only meets the short-term research needs but is sustainable, maintainable, and extensible.
-Projects are most successful when timelines and project scope are developed collaboratively and refined continuously so as to best balance priorities.
+Projects are most successful when timelines and project scope are developed collaboratively and refined continuously to best balance priorities.
 We strongly encourage communication between partners and both the individual RSEs and the RSE group leadership in the case of questions about the pace of development or the prioritization of effort.
-There are a number of best practices that initially slow down the addition of “new science” but facilitate the development of new aspects of a project while ensuring correctness, reproducibility, and the long-term success of the project.
+Several best practices initially slow down the addition of “new science” but facilitate the development of new aspects of a project while ensuring correctness, reproducibility, and the long-term success of the project.

 The demand for experienced RSEs continues to grow exponentially, placing Princeton in a challenging position of having to compete with a market that values research experience, mathematical and statistical software development, and experience with software engineering best practices at a salary structure we cannot always match.
 To retain our excellent RSEs, we want to ensure our work environment is as positive and rewarding as possible.
 Enabling intellectual challenges, providing work-life balance, and promoting valued collaboration are all aspects of working at Princeton that keep us competitive.
 Together we need to prioritize the achievement of these benefits to increase job satisfaction and retain our talented RSEs.